Guillaume-Lebegue/Workshop_Deno/README.md

 You should now be able to use `mongod --version` which should show you the installed version of MongoDB (It should be 4.4)

-You should also be able to use the `mongo` command which open a connection with the DataBase.
-From here, you could manually update your DataBase.
+You should also be able to use the `mongo` command which open a connection with the Database.
+From here, you could manually update your Database.
 If you want more infos on manual operation, you can visit [docs.mongodb.com](https://docs.mongodb.com/manual/crud/)

 ## Runing Deno file